PhilipBr95/SignalrEvents/README.md

 ```

 ## Private Messages
-Private messages should be configured via the EventArgs
+Private messages should be handled via the EventArgs